ivchicano/El-Informador-Madrid/README.md

 ## Authentication

-This bot need the telegram bot token, a OpenWeatherMap api key and a redis instance to save user subscriptions.
+This bot need the telegram bot token and a OpenWeatherMap api key.
 Optional: specify the creator id for the "notificar" command.

 You have to set the following environment variables:

 - BOT_TOKEN: Telegram bot token.
 - MAP_KEY: OpenWeatherMap api key.
-- REDIS_URL: Redis URL (like the one given by Heroku).
 - CREATOR: creator id to allow the "notificar" command [optional]
 - WEBHOOK_URL: URL to direct the webhook to.
 Examples: https://15s43cd72fe.ngrok.io/bot_token, https://appname.heroku.com/bot_token
 - PORT: port for the webhook to listen to.
 Defaults to 8080.